-Graduate Aptitude Test in Engineering (GATE) is an all India examination administered and conducted jointly by the Indian Institute of Science and seven Indian Institutes of Technology on behalf of the National Coordination Board - GATE, Department of Higher Education, Ministry of Human Resource Development (MHRD), and Government of India.
+Graduate Aptitude Test in Engineering (GATE) is an examination conducted jointly by the Indian Institute of Science (IISc), Bangalore and the seven Indian Institutes of Technology (at Bombay, Delhi, Guwahati, Kanpur, Kharagpur, Madras and Roorkee) on behalf of the National Coordination Board (NCB)-GATE, Department of Higher Education, Ministry of Human Resource Development (MHRD), Government of India.

-GATE exam is conducted once in a year, i.e., in the months of January.
-The notifications announcing the GATE exam published in the months of September in the weekly journal of nation-
+GATE exam is conducted once in a year, i.e., in the months of February.
+The notifications announcing the GATE exam published in the months of September in the weekly journal of nation-wide circulation (Employment News).

 Scheme of Test